 The HyperX Cloud Stinger is a wired gaming headset with a great mic, a decently comfortable design, and a good sound quality.
 They're compatible with most consoles and they're relatively affordable.
 However, their plastic design, though decently durable, isn't as sturdy as some of the other gaming headsets we've tested.
 They're also not the most outdoor friendly headphones.
-See our recommendations for the best Xbox One headsets, the best PS4 headsets, and the best gaming headsets under $50.
+See our recommendations for the best Xbox One headsets, the best PS4 headsets, and the best over-ear headphones under $50.